keepcosmos/beanmother/README.md

 ###  Arguments constructor bean

-If a bean does not have no-argument constructor, just add `_construct` key.
+If a bean does not have a no-argument contructor, just add `_construct` key.
 For example,

 ```yaml
 price: